 One glance at the photo to the right and you’ll see that the sun, sand and turquoise water are indeed Riviera-like.
 And truly, Mayan history and traditions permeate every aspect of the Yucatan’s colorful personality.

-Take, for example, Gabriel Bolio Argaez, the ecological guide at Xpu-Há eco-park, a protected reserve of low-lying jungle that includes the Xpu-Há Palace hotel where we’re staying.
+Take, for example, Gabriel Bolio Argaez, the ecological guide at Xpu-Há eco-park, a protected reserve of low-lying jungle close to the Playacar Palace where we’re staying.

 |Gabriel and one of the rescued birds he cares for|

 Gabriel is Mayan by ancestry, a botanist by training, and a healer as well as a protector of wildlife by calling.
 He cares for all the rescued critters at Xpu-Há, which include flamingos, turtles, crocodiles, white-tailed deer, spider monkeys, and an aviary full of brilliantly plumed birds like military macaws, great curacao — even a toucan rescued from exporters who could have charged $7000 on the black market.